-42 original ideas seek to pass to the final
+42 original ideas seek to move to end

-During 6 weeks - 9 April to May 23 - participants have been presenting its proposals for the first phase of the challenge.
-In this first phase was only necessary to provide a detailed description of an original idea, where it was used at least a set of data generated by public administrations national or international and published under license open.
+During 6 weeks - from 9 april to 23 may - participants have been presenting its proposals for the first phase of the challenge.
+In this first phase, it was only necessary to provide a detailed description of an original idea, which used at least one set of data generated by public administrations, national or international and published under license.

-The result has been 42 proposals of great quality, fruit of the work of private citizens (45% of the proposals) and multidisciplinary teams (55% of proposals) that have launched their creativity to search for innovative solutions to the challenge proposed.
-Although most proposals come from Spain, also participated teams since Austria or United Kingdom.
+The result has been 42 nominations of high quality, the work of individual citizens (45 per cent of the proposals) and multidisciplinary teams (55 per cent of the proposals) that had launched its creative in seeking innovative solutions to the challenge.
+Although the majority of the proposals come from Spain, have also been kits from Austria or the united kingdom.

-The solutions provided shows a great variety area.
-There are many ways to boost efficiency in the agri-food sector, forestry and rural development, from improving crop management, to promote the settlement active rural environment.
-This know very well participants in the Challenge, which have proposed solutions to optimize irrigation, reducing energy consumption, prevent flooding, boosting rural tourism or encourage entrepreneurship in rural areas, especially in the areas facing demographic challenge greater.
-In addition, many of the solutions combine data open with new technologies such as artificial intelligence, laser scanners (HYPERSPECTRAL), the use of drones or blockchain.
+The solutions put forward are a great variety.
+There are many ways to boost efficiency in the agri-food sector, forestry and rural areas, since improving the management of crops, to promote the active population in rural areas.
+We know very well the participants in the challenge and had proposed solutions to optimize irrigation, reduce energy consumption, floods, boost rural tourism or promote entrepreneurship in rural areas, especially in the areas which were facing a demographic challenge.
+In addition, many of the solutions combine data opened with new technologies such as artificial intelligence, laser scanners (LIDAR), the use of drones or blockchain.

-Include 38% of proposals is presented by women or by teams that have any women among its members.
-While there is increasing women involved in the world of data, these data show that there is still work to do to achieve real equality.
+The 38 per cent of the proposals being submitted by women or equipment that have any women among its members.
+While more and more women involved in the world of data, this shows that there is still work to be done to achieve real equality.

-All proposals received will be evaluated by a jury expert, composed of representatives of various associations and agencies:
+All proposals received will be looked at by a jury, composed of representatives of various associations and bodies:

-- Aleida Warden, ministry of Territorial Policy and Public function.
+- Aleida warden, Ministry of Territorial policy and Public service.

-- Savior Luis Soriano, ministry of industry, trade and tourism.
+- Salvador Luis Soriano, ministry of industry, commerce and tourism.

 - Maite Ambrós, ministry of agriculture, fisheries and food.